VoronDesign/VoronUsers/printer_mods/jbisson9/Ultimate_2.4_Z_chain_routing_CANbus/readme.md

 <img src="Images/B_drive_w_hidden_cabling.jpg" width="800px" />

-- <b> tricky bit <b> you'll need to fiddle with the B drive wiring to get it through the extrusion channel and into the A drive and then terminate it with a microfit connector
+- <b><i>tricky bit</i></b> you'll need to fiddle with the B drive wiring to get it through the extrusion channel and into the A drive and then terminate it with a male microfit connector
 - test all connections with the multimeter
 - snap the clam shells into place around the three connectors
 - press fit the clam shells into the top cover